angular-ui-tree/angular-ui-tree/bower_components/jasmine-jquery/README.md

 ## Dependencies

+jasmine-jquery v2.0.0+ is to be used with jasmine v2.0.0+. jasmine-jquery v1.7.0 is to be used with jasmine < v2.0.0.

-jasmine-jquery was tested with Jasmine 1.2 and jQuery 1.8 on IE, FF, Chrome, and Safari.
+jasmine-jquery is tested with jQuery 2.0 on IE, FF, Chrome, and Safari.
 There is a high chance it will work with older versions and other browsers as well, but I don't typically run test suite against them when adding new features.

 ## Cross domain policy problems under Chrome

 Newer versions of Chrome don't allow file:// URIs read other file:// URIs.
 In effect, jasmine-jquery cannot properly load fixtures under some versions of Chrome.
-An override for this is to run Chrome with a switch `--allow-file-access-from-files`.
-The full discussion on this topic can be found in [this GitHub ticket](https://github.com/velesin/jasmine-jquery/issues/4).
+An override for this is to run Chrome with a switch `--allow-file-access-from-files`. (https://github.com/velesin/jasmine-jquery/issues/4).
+Quit open Chromes before running Chrome with that switch. (https://github.com/velesin/jasmine-jquery/issues/179).

 Under Windows 7, you have to launch `C:\Users\[UserName]\AppData\Local\Google\Chrome[ SxS]\Application\chrome.exe --allow-file-access-from-files`

 ## Mocking with jasmine-ajax

-[jasmine-ajax](https://github.com/pivotal/jasmine-ajax) library doesn't let user to manually start / stop XMLHttpRequest mocking, but instead it overrides XMLHttpRequest automatically when loaded.
+[jasmine-ajax](https://github.com/jasmine/jasmine-ajax) library doesn't let user to manually start / stop XMLHttpRequest mocking, but instead it overrides XMLHttpRequest automatically when loaded.
 This breaks jasmine-jquery fixtures as fixture loading mechanism uses jQuery.ajax, that stops to function the very moment jasmine-ajax is loaded.
 A workaround for this may be to invoke jasmine-jquery `preloadFixtures` function (specifying all required fixtures) before jasmine-ajax is loaded.
 This way subsequent calls to `loadFixtures` or `readFixtures` methods will get fixtures content from cache, without need to use jQuery.ajax and thus will work correctly even after jasmine-ajax is loaded.

 ## Testing with Javascript Test Driver